 Teddy Bear Hospital

-At RCSI, our mission is to educate nurture and discover for the benefit of human health, and through training and advancing clinical research, we realise this goal little-by-little every day within the walls of the College.
+At RCSI, our mission is to educate nurture and discover for the benefit of human health, and through training and advancing clinical research, we realise this goal little-by-little every day within the walls of the University.

 But treating ‘sick’ teddy bears?
 Does that count as a worthy pursuit to benefit human health?
 Well, for one day a year, it certainly does.